-Go to Playback, click Smart, and then click motion detection (\square), line crossing detection (\square) in the toolbar at the bottom to play the video as your desire.
+Go to Playback, click Smart, and then click motion detection (\bigcirc), line crossing detection (\bigcirc), or intrusion detection (\bigcirc) in the toolbar at the bottom to play the video as your desire.

 For certain cameras that have enabled human and vehicle of motion detection, you can click or to search human and vehicle targets.
-When you are playing back videos that contain human or vehicle targets, the device cannot use the videos (that contain human or vehicle targets) to apply a double analysis of line crossing detection () or intrusion detection ().
+When you are playing back videos that contain human or vehicle targets, the device cannot use the videos (that contain human or vehicle targets) to apply a double analysis of line crossing detection (\bigcirc) or intrusion detection (\bigcirc).